BakkerGames/GRIF/DETAILS.md

 These values may be changed however the game developer desires.

 ```
-	"system.gamename": "MyGame",
-	"system.intro": "Welcome to MyGame!\\n",
-	"system.wordsize": "0",
-	"system.prompt": "\\n>",
-	"system.after_prompt": "\\n",
-	"system.output_width": "80",
+system.gamename
+    MyGame
+system.intro
+    Welcome to MyGame!\n
+system.wordsize
+    0
+system.prompt
+    \n>
+system.after_prompt
+    \n
+system.output_width
+    80
+system.dont_understand
-	"system.dont_understand": "I don't understand \"{0}\".",
+    I don't understand "{0}".
+system.do_what_with
-	"system.do_what_with": "Do what with the {0}?",
+    Do what with the {0}?
 ```

 `system.intro` is a script or text which will be run once at the start of the game.

 `system.prompt` is shown each time the player can enter something.
 If it is "", no prompt is shown.
 It can also be a script that changes the prompt as appropriate.

 `system.after_prompt` is shown after the player entered something.
-For instance, `\\n` will add a blank line.
+For instance, `\n` will add a blank line.

 `system.output_width` controls the width of text messages if automatic word wrapping should done.
 It always breaks at a space so whole words are shown.
 Setting it to "0" turns off any automatic wrapping.
-This isn't necessary if all the long messages and descriptions have `\\n` at the proper line breaks, or if word wrapping doesn't matter.
+This isn't necessary if all the long messages and descriptions have `\n` at the proper line breaks, or if word wrapping doesn't matter.

 `system.dont_understand` is used whenever the parser can't understand what has been typed.
 If a word doesn't match any verb or noun in the data file, this message will be used, replacing the "{0}" with the unknown value.